DennisChunikhin/qubitvis/README.md

 # QubitVis
-QubitVis is a python package for visualizing qubits and the time evolution of qubits.
+**QubitVis** is a python package for visualizing qubits and the time evolution of qubits.
 <br/>
-Note: If you are using a Jupyter Notebook, include `%matplotlib notebook`{:.language-python} at the start of your notebook for certain functions such as `animate()` to work properly.
+Note: If you are using a Jupyter Notebook, include `%matplotlib notebook` at the start of your notebook for certain functions such as `animate()` to work properly.
 ## Methods
 ### Qubit Methods
 | Method | Description |